Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ## Filters Compositing

- Compositing is the process of combining multiple seemingly simple nodes, in our case image filters, to render, and achieve a desirable composite effect.
+ Compositing is the process of combining multiple seemingly simple nodes, in our case image filters, to achieve a desired composite effect.
 The process involves adding and compositing nodes in a node graph.
 In Nodef, we have designed from the ground up a 'Mobile First' Node Pipeline to streamline, simplify, and manage the node graph easily.

 ### Adding Filters